edsu/diary/README.md

 ---

+## 10/8/2023

+Finally, I managed to shake off the *insipid* *fogs* clouding my thoughts.
+Today, I once again embraced my *individualized* *geek*iness as I plunged wholeheartedly into the realm of historical fiction.
+I truly *thirsted* for the complex situations my hero, *Jozabad*, faced during the tumultuous times of *warlike* tribal conflicts in *Bethlehemjudah*.
+His character has the sheen of *lustres*, thriving amidst a *stilted* era of conspiratorial *cabal*s and blood-soaked *tomahawks*.
+Each sentence feels like a *stumblingstone*, pushing me deeper into this web of intrigue.
+Today's narrative saw *Jozabad* *marshalled* a *caravan* set on finding a sacred artefact that was way *overdue* for unearthing.
+Suddenly, I felt like I could relate more to the characters in their struggle.
+Briefly, I was a part of *Viveash* and *Ireus*’ silent war of words, each cleverly cloaked sentence a dagger dipped in the potion of deceit.
+So deeply entwined was I in their tale that reality felt like foreign territory when I finally lifted my gaze from the pages.
+The fictional realm, at that moment, felt more tangible than my mundane existence.

 ## 10/6/2023

 Today was an intriguing blend of experiences.
 The *educator* *outlets* on campus were humming with ceaseless activity, offering lectures on *anthropology* to the bustling body of avid students.
 Visiting the vintage stores filled with *antiques* was undoubtedly a fascinating *accompaniment* to the day; walking amidst the dusty memories of humanity stirred something deeply *spiritualised* within me.